shuaiwang88/shuaiwang88.github.io/_site/tech.md

 * zsh
 * window manger: i3wm

-## R, Python, and Julia programming I use:
+## For R, Python, and Julia programming I use:
 [Nvim-R](https://github.com/jalvesaq/Nvim-R) for R and [vimcmdline](https://github.com/jalvesaq/vimcmdline) for python and julia.
 They are lightweight yet powerful IDE to write and run code inside neovim